 After 2 months doing workshops at INEM, what is the status?

-35 workshops and 1035 students participating.
+35 workshops and 1.035 students participating.
 Jep, it is a lot.
-I have been working a lot and now all 9th and 10th graders have participated in a workshop.
-Next up are 11th graders, and I hope to be done with all 11th graders before Christmas break.
+Salka has been working a lot and now all 9th and 10th graders have participated in a workshop.
+Next up are 11th graders, and we hope to be done with all 11th graders before Christmas break.
 But here in Colombia many things can happen, and you can never plan, as they say “don’t plan because the plans always change anyways”.

-I modify the workshop continously to make it as precise as possible for the questions and doubts that I find common with the students.
-Here are some of the more frecuent quetions they ask me:
+We modify our workshop continuously to make it as precise as possible for the questions and doubts that are common with the students.
+Here are some of the more frequent questions they ask: